 - 88. The UK Central Equine Database (UKCED) is operated by Equine Register (ER) on behalf of DEFRA, in partnership with The Scottish Government, Welsh Government and the Northern Irish Government. - 89.
 It contains data for all horses (including imported horses) registered with a UK PIO. - 90.
-ScotEquine will feed all data into the UKCED within 15 days of receipt and in return is fed data back on horses where the owners have a Scottish postcode. - 91.
+ScotEquine feeds all data into the UKCED within 15 days of receipt and in return is fed data back on horses where the owners have a Scottish postcode. - 91.
 Upon creation of a new record/update to a record, PIO's must upload this information to ScotEquine within 1 week of the record being created. - 92.
-Passports issued in other EU Member States for horses kept at a UK address can be updated by any UK PIO which must notify the change of record to the central database of the Member State where the animal was born.
+Passports issued for horses by a country outside of the UK but which are kept at a UK address can be updated by any UK PIO.
+The change must be notified to the central database of the country where the animal was born.
 This is done by the UKCED on behalf of all UK PIOs.